haxtheweb/edtechjoker/draft-outline.md

 ## Thursday
 - I'll give additional feedback if any was warranted / we ran out of time on Tues
 - In class group activitiy:
-  - Using the feedback from class, partners in front-end, back-end, and API/Owner will work together to improve their Option to be the best it can be
   - Each pair will use 1 person's fork; 1 "driving" (aka coding) the other pair-programming / over the shoulder / helping google / toubleshoot as needed
   - When the solution to each option works in a team member's fork, commit it back to the fork
   - Then, issue a Pull Request (Github UI thing) and make sure the PM / whoever owns the repo accepts it